PallavShukla971/0009-DM-CW-Basic-I-O-Frequent-Itemset-apriori-associated-rule--FP-Growth-rule-Reusability-of-code/README.md

 # 0009-DM-CW-Basic-I-O-Frequent-Itemset-apriori-associated-rule--FP-Growth-rule-Reusability-of-code
 Hey everyone this file is conssisting of Data Mining assignment from Swansea University

-These are basic programs perform on two types of data set one small and one Large- Kindly process and reach out on Linkedin or maybe through discussuiion board or by uploading your better version -> Basic I/O
+These are basic programs perform on two types of data set one small and one Large Dara set

+Kindly process and reach out on Linkedin or maybe through discussuiion board or by uploading your better version

+-> Basic I/O
 -> Frequent Itemset
 -> Apriori Algorithm